Aliases for PECAM1 Gene

 The protein encoded by this gene is found on the surface of platelets, monocytes, neutrophils, and some types of T-cells, and makes up a large portion of endothelial cell intercellular junctions.
 The encoded protein is a member of the immunoglobulin superfamily and is likely involved in leukocyte migration, angiogenesis, and integrin activation. [provided by RefSeq, May 2010]

 GeneCards Summary for PECAM1 Gene

-PECAM1 (Platelet/Endothelial Cell Adhesion Molecule 1) is a Protein Coding gene.
-Diseases associated with PECAM1 include pulmonary vein stenosis and idiopathic membranous glomerulonephritis.
+PECAM1 (Platelet And Endothelial Cell Adhesion Molecule 1) is a Protein Coding gene.
+Diseases associated with PECAM1 include Radiation Proctitis and Pulmonary Vein Stenosis.
 Among its related pathways are Platelet activation, signaling and aggregation and Blood-Brain Barrier and Immune Cell Transmigration: VCAM-1/CD106 Signaling Pathways.

 UniProtKB/Swiss-Prot for PECAM1 Gene